Skip to content

 repos⚓︎

-wok switch <REPO1> <REPO2> ...
+wok switch -b <BRANCH> <REPO1> <REPO2> ...

 Examples:

-wok switch
+wok switch -b main

-wok switch --all
+wok switch --all -b main

-wok switch api frontend
+wok switch -b main api frontend

-# Switch to specific branch
+# Switch to specific branch (short form)

-wok switch --all --branch develop
+wok switch -b develop --all

 # Create and switch to new branch (long form)

-wok switch --all --create --branch feature-new
+wok switch -b feature-new --all --create

 # Create and switch to new branch (short form)

-wok switch --all -c --branch feature-new
+wok switch -b feature-new --all -c

 Commit Message Format: